Effective Email Marketing for Artists Design Is Essential

-Understanding and using email marketing design techniques increases your readers’ interest.
+Understanding and using email marketing design techniques increase your readers’ interest.
 Effective design will keep them reading your message.

 While design, content and subject lines are closely related in email marketing for artists, there is too much information to cover those topics in one blog post.
-Today, we will go after email newsletter design and jump on content and subject lines in future Art Print Issues blog posts devoted to email marketing for artists.
+Today, we will go after email newsletter design and jump on content and subject lines in future Art Marketing News blog posts devoted to email marketing for artists.

 Email open rates differ.
 You will not have every subscriber opening and reading your email.
 Some will open, but not read the entire contents.
 A pre-header is the first line of copy above the body of your email.
 It displays in some email programs, such as Outlook, and in most mobile email readers.

 As a secondary subject line, a good email marketing pre-header will enhance the open rate and click-through rate for your email marketing messages.
 It appears just after the subject line in an Inbox.
 For your readers, it briefly summarizes what the email is about before they open it.

 Use headlines with header tags, such as h2, to break up blocks of text.
 Many readers are skimmers.
 You can give them the essence of what your email message contains by moving them through the copy with headlines.
 Keep your headlines short, informative and punchy.